USC Native American Heritage Month celebration: Torres Martinez Bird Singers perform

 Learning about rich histories

-One of the featured speakers, USC Rossier School of Education doctoral student and USC Price School of Public Policy staff member Caroline Bhalla, said she has been working on behalf of the Native American community for nearly 50 years, including serving as a member of the Los Angeles City/County Native American Commission.
+One of the featured speakers, USC Rossier School of Education doctoral student and USC Price School of Public Policy staff member Caroline Bhalla, said she has been working on behalf of the Native American community in several ways, including serving as a member of the Los Angeles City/County Native American Commission.

 Story continues below photo gallery